SumoLogic/sumologic-otel-collector/pkg/extension/sumologicextension/README.md

 ## Configuration

-- `installation_token`: (required) collector install token for the Sumo Logic service, see [help][credentials_help] for more details
+- `installation_token`: (required) collector installation token for the Sumo Logic service, see [help][credentials_help] for more details
 - `collector_name`: name that will be used for registration; by default the hostname is used.
 In the event of a conflict, a timestamp will be appended to the name.
 See [here][clobber] for more information.
 - `collector_description`: collector description that will be used for registration